tashilboyro/DatingManagementSystem/README.md

 `dotnet ef migrations list` <br>

-There are 2 migrations that need to be completed for the database to operate.
+There are 3 migrations that need to be completed for the database to operate.
 The 2 migrations are: <br>

 1. InitialCreate

 2. AddCompatibilityScoresTable

+3. AddSkippedUsersTable